gracefulife/clova-developer-guide/en/CEK/References/HTTP_Message_Format.md

 # HTTP message
-CEK and your extension communicates over the HTTP/1.1 protocols, sending and receiving simple HTTPS requests and responses.
-When CEK and your extension communicates with each other, a JSON format message is included in the body of the HTTP message.
-The following explains how an HTTP message is constructed for communication between CEK and your extension.
+CEK and your extension communicates over the HTTP/1.1 protocol, sending HTTPS requests and responses back and forth.
+When CEK and your extension communicates with each other, a JSON format message is included in the HTTP message body.
+The following explains how an HTTP message is constructed when CEK and your extension exchange messages.

 ## HTTP header {#HTTPHeader}
-An HTTPS request is used when CEK sends analysis details of user's speech input to your extension.
+When CEK sends analysis details of user's speech input to your extension, it uses an HTTPS request.
 The header of an HTTPS request is constructed as follows.

 {% raw %}
 ```